rafapages/SSMVtex/README.md

 # Seamless, static, 3D mesh multi-texturer

 This project multi-textures a 3D plain (un-textured) mesh using a set of images of the model.
 The result is a texture atlas which blends the color information from the different images seamlessly.
+This system also supports a color-per-vertex coloring approach, which does not produce a texture atlas, but seamlessly colors a dense triangle mesh.

 Further details can be found in the following paper: